AI in crypto

 Weak AI is used for algorithmic (procedure for solving a problem), decisions based on sensory information and for expert systems (AI that reasons like an expert in a particular field) and the like.
 A human also uses algorithms for all events he expects.
 Pattern recognition allows him to make decisions at lightning speed, so he does not have to think about everything.
 Only when there is an unexpected event will he have to consciously start thinking about what to do.

-One difference between AI and humans is that they have no sensation.
+One difference between AI and humans is that they have no feeling.
 A sensor can make them detect heat and cold, but that is different from feeling.
 This can create unexpected dangers for humans if they make the AI too powerful.

 The purpose of AI